Image

 3. Being proactive is a useful skill to nurture no matter how much previous experience you have.
 It can help you land jobs and excel in them.

-Whether you’ve just entered the workforce or you’re looking for a new job after a long time, you might feel discouraged by the fact that almost all job ads require several years of work experience to even consider a candidate.
+Whether you’ve just entered the workforce or you’re looking for a new job after a long time, you might feel discouraged by job ads requiring several years of work experience to even be considered as a candidate.

 Although the vicious circle of “I need the experience to get a job, I need a job to gain experience” is common, it’s not entirely impossible to find a job with little to no experience.
 The good news is that your search might be even easier if you’re looking for a remote position.